bank-of-england/ThresholdRules/README.md

 ## Disclaimer
-This package is an outcome of a research project.
+This repository is an outcome of a research project.
 All errors are those of the authors.
 All views expressed are personal views, not those of the Bank of England.